Table of Contents

 Only if a failed course is retaken does that grade become part of the cumulative grade-point average.

-When a course in which a student has earned a grade of D or better is retaken, it does not count toward full-time enrollment during the semester in which it is retaken.
-The first passing grade (D) is used in the student's DegreeWorks Report and to calculate the student's grade-point average.
+When a course in which a student has earned a grade of D or better is retaken, it does count toward full-time enrollment during the semester in which it is retaken but the final grade does not replace the first (D) in the student's DegreeWorks Report or the student's grade-point average.

-All above-mentioned deadlines can be found on the University calendar website.
+All above-mentioned deadlines for the current semester can be found on the University calendar.

 Note: If an academic petition is approved for a late add or late drop because of extraordinary circumstances, a late add/drop fee is placed on your student account.